DataDog/datadog-api-client-go/api/v1/datadog/docs/OrganizationsApi.md

         },
     )

-    body := *datadog.NewOrganizationCreateBody(*datadog.NewOrganizationBilling(), "New child org", *datadog.NewOrganizationSubscription()) // OrganizationCreateBody | Organization object that needs to be created
+    body := *datadog.NewOrganizationCreateBody("New child org") // OrganizationCreateBody | Organization object that needs to be created

     configuration := datadog.NewConfiguration()